phocean/TopIcons-plus/README.md

 ![Installed Extensions web page](https://raw.githubusercontent.com/phocean/TopIcons-plus/master/screenshots/installed-extension-web-page.png)

-If you install extensions from the GNOME website like this, be sure to revisit this page occasionally to check for updates.
+If you install extensions from the GNOME website like this, be sure to revisit this page occasionally to check for updates (look for a green update button).

 ### Or compile it yourself